AnmolSethi/AnmolSethi/README.md

 ## I'm a Student, and Developer!

 - 🔭 I’m currently working on a NextJS Project!
-- 🌱 I’m currently learning NodeJS & React Native!
+- 🌱 I’m currently learning NodeJS & NextJS!
 - 👯 I’m looking to collaborate with developers
-- 🥅 2021 Goals: Contribute more to Open Source projects & Learn about new technologies
+- 🥅 2022 Goals: Contribute more to Open Source projects & Learn about new technologies
 - ⚡ Fun fact: I love to listen to music

 ---